 These exceptions shall be granted on a case by case basis, at the discretion of the Board of Directors.

-- Section 4 – Leave of Absence - The decision to grant such a leave will be addressed on a case by case basis and determined by the Board of Directors.
-If granted, the following guidelines apply.
-Leave of Absence
+Section 4 – Leave of Absence - The decision to grant such a leave will be addressed on a case by case basis and determined by the Board of Directors.
+If granted, the following guidelines apply:

 - This is a once in a membership option.
-Once a member returns from this category of absence, this privilege is no longer available.
+Once a member returns from this category of absence, this type of leave is no longer available.

 ARTICLE X – INFRACTIONS AND DAMAGES